 Can we donate clothing?

-We are unable to accept everyday clothing donations.
+We are unable to accept everyday clothing (including brand new clothing) donations at this time.

 Further questions?
 Kindly contact the IRC in Seattle by calling 206-623-2105 or email Seattle [at] Rescue.org (subject: Information%20on%20donating%20to%20the%20IRC%20in%20Seattle) .